Breached password detection is a critical component of secure applications. Read the white paper

 A comma separated list of stand-alone search engine servers that will be used by FusionAuth.
 The port specified on the server should be the Search Engine Transport port, not the HTTP port.

-The following is an example of a configuration for two separate search engines, one running on localhost and the other is on remote system.
+The following is an example of a configuration for two separate search engines, one running on localhost and the other on a remote system.

 fusionauth-search.servers=localhost:9020,search2.example.com:9020